mars0i/masonclj/doc/general/ABMsInClojure.md

 function and then throw that and an initial state into `iterate`.
-Then you can `take` as many time steps as you want, or `map` functions through the sequence to create side-effects such as writing data to a file.
+Then you can `take` as many time steps as you want, or `map` functions through the sequence to create side-effects such as writing data to a file or even to graphical representations of your model.
 You can back up and look at earlier stages at any point.

 However, it *is* very natural to model agents as persistent data structures with internal states that are imperatively modified.
 There